dschnare/jsonfilter/Readme.md

 		-pretty-print=false: Print JSON result with indentation.

 Where `filter` can either be a command to use to filter all string values or a path to a JSON file.
-See the [filter package](http://godoc.org/github.com/dschnare/jsonfilter/filter) for more details on filtering.

 If no JSON is specified as an argument then it is expected to be piped into stdin.